LukeMoody01/mason_bricks/CONTRIBUTING.md

-# Contributing to Bricks
+# Contributing to a brick

 Thanks for taking the time to contribute! 🧱🚀

-The following is a set of guidelines for contributing to Bricks.
+The following is a set of guidelines for contributing.
 These are mostly guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.